jmnarloch/gocd-gradle-plugin/README.md

 You may also specify GRADLE_HOME environment variable either for the specific build or entire Go Environment.

-### Use deamon
+### Use daemon

-Whether to run Gradle deamon for build.
+Whether to run Gradle daemon for build.

 ### Offline